ibm-cloud-docs/account/manage-case.md

 To find cases with specific tags, click one or more tags.
 For example, click `tag100` or `tag100` and `tag102` to view all associated cases.

 Only cases that contain all selected tags are displayed, as the search option uses an AND condition.
 OR filtering is not supported.
 {: note}

+## Getting notifications for cases opened by using a trusted profile
+{: #tp-notifications}
+{: ui}

+When you are working with a trusted profile and open a support case, you can choose between two options to receive notifications.

+Option 1: Notifications can be sent to your email address.
+Option 2: Notifications can be sent to the email address associated with the trusted profile.

+To use the second option, an email address must be associated with the trusted profile that is not a service ID, cloud resource, or computer resource.
+{: note}